-You see, this kid is going to face a lot of disappointment in his life.
-It’s my job to make sure that he knows how to recognize the emotion for what it is, and also that he has some tools to help him manage it.
+You see, your kid is going to face a lot of disappointment in his life.
+It’s your job to make sure that he knows how to recognize the emotion.
+And also that he has some tools to help him manage it.

 Someday a girl will break his heart.